sqiyan/DLvoiceclassification/README.md

 Code for our Deep Learning project on voice classification by age

 # How to Run the Code
 Connect your runtime to GPU.
+Avoid running the training for too many epochs as you might hit the Colab usage limits.

 ## Downloading the Audio Dataset
 1. Open ProjectCode_Riley from https://drive.google.com/drive/folders/196KRvyUlmY05-hxnRYhLqB8B34eCLUel?usp=sharing.